All About Beekeeping Equipment

 Once you learn to work bees, it doesn’t matter what hive type you move to as the bees are still bees.
 Its all about becoming comfortable with observing, critical analysis, note taking, and preparation.
 If you can get that down, you could keep bees in a clay pot!

 You now know what you need to keep bees, but how do you use all these pieces of equipment?
-Check out our FREE online course, Orientation to Hobby Beekeeping to learn how to use your beekeeping equipment, how to purchase bees, and the musts for successful hive placement.
+Check out our online course, Beekeeping Basics to learn how to use your beekeeping equipment, how to purchase bees, and the musts for successful hive placement.